risingnote/spdz-deployment/README.md

 Separated out from spdz repo to avoid polluting with non core files.

-## Setup

-The SPDZ repo is included as a sub directory which is manually managed.

-So to pull down for the first time run:

 ## Docker support
 SPDZ engines are deployed in Docker containers using the following Docker files.